evo-biomech/scAnt/README.md

   - scikit-image

-Additional drivers and libraries for the camera and stepper drivers may need to be installed, as described for both Ubuntu and Windows below.
+Additional drivers and libraries for the camera and stepper drivers need to be installed, as described for both Ubuntu and Windows below.
 ***

-**Ubuntu 18.04**
+### Ubuntu 18.04

 Download the drivers and python bindings for **Spinnaker & Pyspin** from the official FLIR page: